day8/re-frame-10x/README.md

   4. It helps you to find performance problems and/or detect where there is unnecessary computation occurring.

-Deeper knowledge is the goal.
-Easier debugging is the symptom.
+Point 3, is primary.
+But Point 2 is almost as important because we all spend a lot of our time groking unfamiliar codebases.
+Actually observing the inner workings of a running app is a great way to bring code to life, reveal key features, and map how the code is structured.

 ### Temporary Warning

 > Some of the claims above are aspirational. `re-frame-trace` [remains a WIP](https://github.com/Day8/re-frame-trace/issues/118).

-## The Sausage, Not The Sizzle
+## Sausage

 We debated internally about the name `re-frame-trace`.
-While `-trace` is accurate, it is also 100% sausage because it talks about low level function, and not higher level benefit (sizzle, sizzle).
+While `-trace` is accurate, it is 100% sausage because it talks about low level function, and not higher level benefit (sizzle, sizzle).
 I wanted to call it `vox-datum` (voice of the data) but that was cruelly rejected, for reasons I don't care to remember.
 The pain.
-I mean, who the hell doesn't like a pretentious Latin name??
+I mean, who the hell doesn't like a Latin name??
 Philistines.
 Anyway, `-insight` and `-illumination` are the benefits, but they made the name waaaay too long.
 Naming things - it's just a nightmare!
 As is inertia.
 So, `-trace` it remains.

+**Update:**  a change to `re-frame-10x` is on the cards.

 ## A Visual Sampler